rollbar/rollbar-java/README.md

 }
 ```

-Note that that snippet monitors a **single** thread.
-If your framework starts a thread per request, or uses different
+Note that the above snippet monitors a **single** thread.
+If your framework starts a thread per request, or uses
-threads for different parts of your UI you'll need to take that into consideration.
+different threads for different parts of your UI you'll need to take that into consideration.

 ## Tips for Optimal Usage